gobuffalo/packr/v2/README.md

 expected 'IDENT', found '{'
 ```

-A: Packr works by searching your `.go` files for `packr.New` or `packr.NewBox` calls.
+A: Packr works by searching your `.go` files for [`github.com/gobuffalo/packr/v2#New`](https://godoc.org/github.com/gobuffalo/packr/v2#New) or [`github.com/gobuffalo/packr/v2#NewBox`](https://godoc.org/github.com/gobuffalo/packr/v2#NewBox) calls.
 Because those files aren't "proper" Go files, Packr can't parse them to find the box declarations.
 To fix this you need to tell Packr to ignore those files when searching for boxes.
 A couple solutions to this problem are:

 * Name the files something else.
 The `.tmpl` extension is the idiomatic way of naming these types of files.
 * Rename the folder containing these files to start with an `_`, for example `_templates`.
 Packr, like Go, will ignore folders starting with the `_` character when searching for boxes.